momentohq/public-dev-docs/docs/develop/sdks-integrations/aws-secrets-manager.md

 sidebar_label: AWS Secrets Manager
 pagination_next: null
 title: Momento + AWS Secrets Manager
-description: Learn how to retreive your Momento API Token in AWS Secrets Manager.
+description: Learn how to retreive your Momento Auth Token in AWS Secrets Manager.
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Retrieving a Momento API token from AWS Secrets Manager
+# Retrieving a Momento auth token from AWS Secrets Manager

 It's best practice to securely store your Momento authentication token.
-If you are using AWS, you can securely store the API token in [AWS Secrets Manager](https://docs.aws.amazon.com/secretsmanager/latest/userguide/intro.html).
-With that, only code running with the correct IAM credentials will be able to fetch the API token and use it to access Momento Cache or Momento Topics.
+If you are using AWS, you can securely store the auth token in [AWS Secrets Manager](https://docs.aws.amazon.com/secretsmanager/latest/userguide/intro.html).
+With that, only code running with the correct IAM credentials will be able to fetch the auth token and use it to access Momento Cache or Momento Topics.

 :::info

-Just as you should reuse your Momento `CacheClient` and `TopicClient` objects when possible, so should you with the Momento API token from AWS Secrets Manager.
+Just as you should reuse your Momento `CacheClient` and `TopicClient` objects when possible, so should you with the Momento auth token from AWS Secrets Manager.
 Otherwise you risk adding cost, both in time and money, to each Momento API call for the round trip to AWS Secrets Manager.

 :::

 ## Entry in AWS Secrets Manager

-When inserting the Momento API token into AWS Secrets Manager, it should be as plaintext with no JSON as in this screenshot.
+When inserting the Momento auth token into AWS Secrets Manager, it should be as plaintext with no JSON as in this screenshot.
 (Token blurred for security.)

 ![AWS Secrets Manager](/img/aws-secrets-manager.png)

 ## Example Code for AWS Secrets Manager

-In the code examples below, you can see where the getToken function is called just before creating the Momento cache connection client as that is where the API token is needed and the only time it is needed.
+In the code examples below, you can see where the getToken function is called just before creating the Momento cache connection client as that is where the auth token is needed and the only time it is needed.

 <Tabs>
   <TabItem value="nodejs" label="Node.js" default>